MaraAlexeev/nlp-playground-ci-fellows/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of nlp-playground-ci-fellows is to ...
+The goal of nlp-playground-ci-fellows is to share resources for Clinical Informatics fellows to understand clinical natural language processing and provide some hands-on demos.